ChaoticWeaponry/AD5M_HardwareReplacement/Toolhead/readme.md

 The main assembly should be complete, route wiring harness through your drag chain assembly and back to the grommet on the printer.

 >[!NOTE]
 >You may need to adjust the endstop position on the X/Y axes.
+This may vary depending on magnets or sensor sensitivity.
+>
 >For X axis: Home the printer, move the head to +/- 100 and measure between the edge of the toolhead cap and the frame, compare side to side.
 Adjust the X endstop position until distance from toolhead to frame is the same.
+>
 >For Y axis: Home the printer, slowly move the toolhead until the cap is 1-2mm from contacting the front edge of the frame.
-Adjust the Y endstop position until you can reach 110 and have a very small gap between the toolhead cap and the front frame.
+Adjust the Y endstop position until you can reach -110 and have a very small gap between the toolhead cap and the front frame.